-The central contact point is info@lawcentres.org.uk.
+For non advice related queries, the central contact point is info@lawcentres.org.uk.

 If you do not have a local Law Centre and would like to find out how to set one up, please contact the Law Centres Network through the links above.